 Effective time tracking is crucial for ensuring productivity, managing payroll, and understanding how work hours are spent within a business.
 However, implementing time-tracking systems can come with challenges if not done properly.
-From employee resistance to inaccurate tracking, these common pitfalls can hinder the success of your time-tracking efforts.
+From employee resistance to inaccurate tracking of online games, these common pitfalls can hinder the success of your time-tracking efforts.
 The good news is that by identifying and addressing these issues upfront, you can avoid major obstacles and create a system that works for both management and employees.
 Here’s how to avoid common pitfalls in employee time tracking and improve the accuracy and efficiency of your system.

 Lack of Clear Policies and Communication